 Massive annual March for Life in Lima postponed without explanation by new Francis-appointed archbishop

-March 28, 2019 (LifeSiteNews) — The annual March for Life of Lima, Peru, which is one of the largest in the world, was canceled last week with only a few days of warning by the archbishop of Lima, Carlos Castillo Mattasoglio, recently appointed by Pope Francis to replace the strongly pro-life Cardinal Juan Luis Cipriani.
+March 28, 2019 (LifeSiteNews) — The annual March for Life of Lima, Peru, which is one of the largest in the world, was canceled last week without explanation by the archbishop of Lima, Carlos Castillo Mattasoglio, recently appointed by Pope Francis to replace the strongly pro-life Cardinal Juan Luis Cipriani.

-According to the archdiocese, the date of the march, which customarily takes place every year on March 25, has been “moved” to an unspecified date in August of this year.
-The announcement was made in a communiqué by the archdiocesan press office in a document dated March 20 but posted on their website on March 23, only two days before the event.
+According to the archdiocese, the date of the march, which customarily takes place every year within weeks of the date of March 25, has been “moved” to an unspecified date in August of this year.
+The announcement was made in a communiqué by the archdiocesan press office in a document dated March 20 but posted on their website on March 23.
 Castillo was ordained on March 2.

 Cardinal Cipriani denounces postponement on Twitter feed